-Some examples of the Civic Club's contributions and community outreach were uncovered during conversations with Richard Ellington.
+Some examples of the Civic Club's contributions and community outreach were uncovered during conversations with Richard Ellington and Civic Club members.
 In the 1950's, with the help of medical professionals, members formed the Well Baby Clinic to offer free preventive care, including immunizations, health check-ups and screenings for mothers and their infants.
 As literacy advocates, members raised funds to open a public library in the clubhouse, offering supplemental reading materials to young children.
-Conveniently located next to Carrboro Elementary, the library was open to students until 1959 when the school relocated to Ash Street and the building converted to Town Hall.
+The library was relocated into the Town Hall building in 1961 and the Civic Club continued to support and operate the library until 1968.
 In the 1980's, members participated in a six-month "Seat Belts Pay Off" program, a campaign to increase seat belt use in